Generalizations of The Finite Height Criterion for Local Tabularity: Terminology and notation

 \subsubsection{\underline{Definitions}}

-For $k<\omega$, we say that $L$ is {\em $k$-finite}, if $L$ contains only a finite number of pairwise nonequivalent $k$-formulas.
+For $k<\omega$, we say that $L$ is {\em $k$-finite}, if there are only finitely many $L$-equivalence classes of $k$-formulas.
 In other terms, $k$-finiteness of $L$ means that $\Lind{L}{k}$ is finite.
 A logic $\vL$ is {\em locally tabular}, if it is $k$-finite for each $k<\omega$.

 \improve{\IS{Reason about fragments: } If $L$ is $k$-finite, then every fragment of $L$ is $k$-finite as well. }

 \improve{ \IS{If canonical models are envolved:}

 Equivalently, $L$ is $k$-finite, if the $k$-generated free algebra $\Lind{L}{k}$ of $L$ is finite, and equivalently, the $k$-canonical model of $\vL$ is finite.